bibekanandadatta/JHU-Dissertation-Template/README.md

 - Most of the necessary variables to customize the format and the style of the document are included at the beginning of the `00-main.tex` file in the `LIST OF VARIABLES FOR FORMATTING` section.
 You can customize different spacing and font style options using these variables.
 For most cases, tweaking these variables to your needs and preferences will be enough to get the desired formatting.
 However, some of these variables have values that may appear arbitrary to the user.
 Those are found by *trial and error* to have a consistent formatting (described above) overriding default formatting offered by the LaTeX report class and added packages.

-- The most common and popular packages for writing a thesis or dissertation are added in the `LaTeX CLASS AND PACKAGES` sections.
+- The most common and popular packages for writing a thesis or dissertation are added in the `LaTeX PACKAGES` sections.
 Some packages are loaded with the options specified for formatting purposes.
 For some other packages, options are specified in the `PACKAGE OPTIONS` section.
 Before you add a package, please check if it has already been added.
 Sometimes adding packages in the wrong order may throw a warning or error because of the dependency issue.

 - Based on the declared variables and loaded package options, formatting-related customized settings are available in the `DOCUMENT FORMATTING` section in the `00-main.tex` file.